nezaboodka/reactronic/README.md

-Reactronic is a JavaScript library that provides [transactionally reactive](https://blog.nezaboodka.com/post/2019/593-modern-database-should-natively-support-transactionally-reactive-programming) state management for a Web application.
+Reactronic is a JavaScript library that provides [transactionally reactive](https://blog.nezaboodka.com/post/2019/593-modern-database-should-natively-support-transactionally-reactive-programming) state management in a Web application.

 Transactional reactivity means that state changes are being made in an isolated data snapshot and then, once atomically committed,